Pruthvi2309/ENSE-871-Usability-Research-and-Engineering-Design-project/README.md

 Implement a member-only section for exclusive content and discussions within the SIG.

-Given these objectives, the technology and programming environment for the web platform will include StoriesOnBoard, Mural, WordPress and GitHub.
+Given these objectives, the technology and programming environment for the web platform will include StoriesOnBoard, Mural, WordPress, and GitHub.

 Our design approach would follow a Design Thinking methodology with an Agile/Fast Feedback Cycle.
 This involves iterative design, prototyping, and testing to ensure the platform meets the needs of the SIG members.